bayyangjie/Immigration-Analysis/HR Dashboard/README.md

 # HR Details <br>
 ![Dashboard Screenshot](https://github.com/bayyangjie/Tableau-Projects/blob/main/HR%20Dashboard/HR%20Details.png) <br>

-Provides a comprehensive list of all employees with necessary information such as name, department, position, gender, age, education, and salary.
+The purpose of this dashboard is to provide a comprehensive list of all employees with necessary information such as name, department, position, gender, age, education, and salary.

 The dashboard is also developed in a way that enables users to be able to filter the list based on the above mentioned fields.